willpitchers/garrulous-turtle/WRP_P_kings_logbook.md

     - APA_6679 - NOT mixed, but marked as mixed.
 Fixed in `ultimate_phenotype.txt` and `ultimate_phenotype.xlsx`
     - p-vals fluctuate among hypothesis (!?)
       - missingness mis-classification?

-SNP
-Scaffold23:1042779

-Deletion
-Scaffold23:1042759

-- these variants don't always come up at tiny p-values...
       - ID of top candidates vary among gq15 & gq0 in a non-intuitive way
-- which build of plink are we using?
-1.9....?
       - is there a plink bug with missingness?
--

-genotypes visualised wrongly?
+  - genotypes visualised wrongly?
 COB_4004 & BAM_6496 – vcf files match md5sum from server to HPC: either
-  - genotypes scrapped wrong from vcf?
+    - genotypes scraped wrong from vcf?
     - genotypes parsed wrong by R?

-  demonstrate the difference between GQ15 & GQ20?
-  are the p-values being correctly ranked?

-does GQ vary among individuals/pop.s?

-5865521 all_fish_version_5-1_HPC.filtered.indels.vcf
-27875997 all_fish_version_5-1_HPC.filtered.snps.vcf
-40051527 all_fish_version_5-1_HPC.vcf

-problems at:

-all_fish_version_5-1_HPC.filtered.indels.GQ15*.model.reformatted.csv_topSNPs.table
-all_fish_version_5-1_HPC.filtered.indels.GQ15*.model.reformatted.csv_topSNPs.vcf
-all_fish_version_5-1_HPC.filtered.indels.GQ15*.model.reformatted.csv_topSNPs.vcf.idx
-all_fish_version_5-1_HPC.filtered.indels.GQ20*.model.reformatted.csv_topSNPs.table
-all_fish_version_5-1_HPC.filtered.indels.GQ20*.model.reformatted.csv_topSNPs.vcf
-all_fish_version_5-1_HPC.filtered.indels.GQ20*.model.reformatted.csv_topSNPs.vcf.idx
-all_fish_version_5-1_HPC.filtered.snps.GQ15*.model.reformatted.csv_topSNPs.table
-all_fish_version_5-1_HPC.filtered.snps.GQ15*.model.reformatted.csv_topSNPs.vcf
-all_fish_version_5-1_HPC.filtered.snps.GQ15*.model.reformatted.csv_topSNPs.vcf.idx
+    - GT's being scraped from once-filtered VCF, not twice-filtered VCF!

-1 vcf -> snps & indels separated -> 2 filtering thresholds -> 3 genotyping thresholds -> 6 hypothesis tests = 72
+  - 1 vcf -> snps & indels separated -> 2 filtering thresholds -> 3 genotyping thresholds -> 6 hypothesis tests = 72 output files in 1 'set'...
+    - dropping 50% genotyped analyses == 48 files now a 'set'
+  - demonstrate the difference between GQ15 & GQ20? ...venn sets? p-val overlap by threshold?

 scaf 23 – manhat of dom geno rec trend fisher at GQ20 missing 75